secretGeek/today-i-learned-staging/math/log.md

 	Because n^0 = 1

-## Log is undefined for 0 and negative numbers.
+## Log is undefined for 0 and negative numbers

 As a positive number get smaller and smaller and closer to zero the Log of the number becomes a huge negative number